Email: email@example.com or use the email of the local organisers below.

 The aim of the EUPRERA PhD seminar is to provide an international setting where doctoral students within public relations and strategic communication can present their ongoing work, get feedback from experts and peers and establish a valuable network for the future.

-Applicants must submit a one-page abstract.
+Applicants must submit a one-page abstract by 21st August.
 In addition, you must provide documentation of your enrolment in a PhD-program.
 The subject of the PhD-project must be related to public relations/strategic communication.
 Please submit to the facilitators (see below).
 There will be a limited number of 12 participants.
 When the mentioned criteria are met, the principle will be first come, first served.

 Finally, participants must submit a 10-page paper based on their PhD-project, prior the seminar.
 It is recommended that the paper is problem focused rather than conclusive.
 It should be a description of the subject of interest and the theoretical and methodological approach and you should also indicate what kind of feedback you are looking for.
 Please also indicate in which phase of your PhD you are.